rogerbush8/angular2-tour-of-heroes/README.md

 A good starting point for using NPM, TypeScript (1.8) and Angular2 (beta8).

+## TODO

+- Develop this into a starting shell
+  - Have source component folders
+    - ** Copying of html and css when it changes (grunt copy?)
+  - Separate out *.ts and have *.js go elsewhere. (tsc does this)

+- Have ability to do grunt clean

 ## Errors

 Was getting errors on npm start until I did: